-There is a slight risk of late rains extending into the first week or two of January, and this fortnight is also an extension of the secondary peak season associated with Christmas and New Year, so it can be relatively busy.
+There is a slight risk of late rains extending into the first week or two of January.
+This fortnight is also an extension of the secondary peak season associated with Christmas and New Year, so it can be relatively busy.
 The second half of January is quieter.

-May is very wet and although rainfall is lower than April, the ground may be waterlogged and forest trails will still be very slippery.
+May is very wet, and although rainfall is lower than in April, the ground may be soggy, and forest trails will still be very slippery.
 Climbing Kilimanjaro is best avoided in May, though it does have the advantage of being uncrowded.

-It gets dryer towards the end of the month, which is usually a pretty good time to climb Kilimanjaro, before the main high season tourist influx.
+It gets dryer towards the end of the month, which is usually a pretty good time to climb Kilimanjaro before the main high-season tourist influx.
 As is the case throughout the year, be prepared for extreme cold and possibly high winds at night in the alpine and arctic zones.

-Although extreme weather conditions – subzero nocturnal temperatures and chill winds – are a likelihood at higher altitudes, July is a relatively dry and warm month, and a very good time to climb Kilimanjaro.
+Although extreme weather conditions – subzero nocturnal temperatures and chill winds – are a likelihood at higher altitudes, July is a relatively dry and warm month and a perfect time to climb Kilimanjaro.

-As is the case at all times of year, it will be freezing cold at night in the alpine and arctic zones, but assuming climatic conditions are your main consideration, August is probably the driest and warmest month, and ideal for climbing Kilimanjaro.
+As is the case at all times of the year, it will be freezing cold at night in the alpine and arctic zones.
+Still, assuming climatic conditions are your main consideration, August is probably the driest and warmest month and ideal for climbing Kilimanjaro.

 September coincides with the summer holidays in Europe and North America, so the mountain tends to be very busy.
-Avoid the Marangu or Machame Routes in preference for the quieter Shira, Rongai or Mweka Routes.
+Avoid the Marangu or Machame Routes in preference for the quieter Shira, Rongai, or Mweka Routes.

-Subzero nocturnal temperatures are normal throughout the year at higher altitudes, often exacerbated by wind.
-Nevertheless, October is a very good month to climb, with relatively dry and warm weather, and it is generally less busy than August or September.
+Subzero nighttime temperatures are normal throughout the year at higher altitudes, often exacerbated by wind.
+Nevertheless, October is an excellent month to climb Kilimanjaro, with relatively dry and warm weather, and it is generally less busy than August or September.

 December tends to be wet and very cold.
 Expect slippery trails at lower altitudes and, as you approach the summit, subzero temperatures and howling winds at night.
 Towards the end of the month, the mountain experiences a secondary high season associated with the Christmas and New Year holidays.
 Best avoided.